U8NWXD/oppia-wiki/Debug-custom-ESLint-check-tests.md

       });
 ```

-There are a few important points right away:
+However, there are a few issues that you may run into with this approach:

 * All the tests are named `should test a feature`.
 This is because we generate tests dynamically based on the test cases you provide in your `*.spec.js` file.
 If you are used to using `fit` to run a single frontend test in isolation, this dynamic test generation means that `fit` won't work.
 * Our debugging statements don't appear in a consistent place with respect to the test status report.
 For example, the debugging output for the last test appears grouped with the output from the second-to-last test.
 You shouldn't assume that output from your debugging statements will be synchronized with the test status messages.

-These points make debugging a little more difficult, but there's an easy fix: Comment-out all the tests in your `*.spec.js` file except one that you want to debug.
+These points make debugging a little more difficult, but there's an easy fix: Comment-out all the tests in your `*.spec.js` file except the one that you want to debug.
 Then you'll know that all the debugging statements came from that one test.

 ## Inspect the AST